 The “What happened yesterday?” module shows new and lost accounts and policies.
 Under “What can I do today?” you’ll find revenue opportunities your agency can capitalize on, while the policy and account flagging feature allows you to flag an account or policy for follow-up.

-7. Portico: a submission system and small commercial comparative rater from Renaissance Alliance
+7. Portico: a submission system and small commercial comparative rater

-The process of quoting small commercial business has long been laborious, but a wave of innovation in the last few years is working to change that.
+The process of quoting small commercial business has long been laborious, but a wave of innovation in the last several years is working to change that.
 Companies like Semsee, Thimble, and a long list of others have made great progress streamlining this process.
-This is a fast-changing area of the insuretech world, but finding a company to partner with can bring lots of time savings to this process.
+This is a fast-changing area of the InsurTech world, but finding a company to partner with can bring lots of time savings to this process.

 Renaissance Alliance members can streamline the small commercial submission process using Portico.